 Exercising your feet isn't as flashy as other strength exercises, but do not discount its effectiveness.
 Muscle dysfunction in the lower leg can alter your mechanics and could lead to injury.

-Here are some exercises to help strengthen your feet and ankles.
+These exercises will help strengthen your feet and ankles.

 Stand on a Dyna Disk or Airex pad with one foot.
 Bend at your waist and touch the floor with the same hand, return to the starting position and repeat.
 Make an effort to perform this exercise slowly and methodically.